gardenmonger/Axiom_PC/README.md

 JUCE 8, C++20).
 Import a single sample or an isolated stem and Axiom infers the *synthesis recipe* behind it — oscillator stack, filter, envelopes, LFO, effects — then builds a fully playable 16-voice synthesizer from that recipe.
-The result is a living, editable patch, not stretched audio.
+The result is a living, editable patch, not only stretched audio.
 Everything runs locally and offline.

 ## What works today